tammy-rb/IR2026/excercise3/README.md

 #### 1) Fixed Chunking + BM25 ❌

+**Observed behavior**:
-* ❌ The LLM frequently fails on factual precision tasks
+* The LLM frequently fails on factual precision tasks and often responds with
+  *“I don't know based on the retrieved chunks.”*
-* ❌ Increasing K does not improve answerability; it increases noise
+* Increasing K does not recover missing evidence; instead, it tends to increase noise and instability in the answers.

+**Interpretation**:
+Fixed-size chunks combined with lexical-only retrieval often fail to surface the exact evidence span needed for factual queries.
+When the correct information is not retrieved, the LLM correctly refuses to answer, indicating weak retrieval performance rather than generation failure.

-**Conclusion**: Poor for factual extraction, not improved by higher K.
+**Conclusion**: Poor for factual extraction; not improved by higher K.

 ---

 #### 2) Semantic Chunking + BM25 ⚠️

+**Observed behavior**:
+* Semantic chunking improves local coherence of retrieved context.
-* ⚠️ Chunk coherence improves, but the LLM still fails when semantic matching is required
+* However, the LLM still fails on queries that require semantic matching rather than exact term overlap, again producing fallback answers in several cases.

+**Interpretation**:
+While semantic chunking reduces mixed-topic chunks, it cannot compensate for the lexical limitations of BM25.
+If query phrasing does not closely match the text, relevant chunks may still not be retrieved.

-**Conclusion**: Semantic chunking cannot compensate for lexical-only retrieval.
+**Conclusion**: Better coherence than fixed BM25, but semantic chunking alone cannot overcome lexical-only retrieval.

 ---

 #### 3) Fixed Chunking + Dense Embeddings ⚠️

+**Observed behavior**:
-* ✅ Often correct already at K = 3
+* Often produces correct answers already at K = 3, indicating strong recall.
-* ⚠️ Larger K increases redundancy and reduces precision due to large chunk size
+* As K increases, answers become less precise and may include additional or loosely related information.

+**Interpretation**:
+Dense embeddings successfully retrieve semantically relevant content even when wording differs.
+However, fixed-size chunks are relatively large and may contain multiple subtopics.
+At higher K, this leads to redundancy and contextual dilution, which can affect answer precision.

 **Conclusion**: Good recall; precision degrades as K grows.